![]() |

 I do however listen to a lot of radio. mostly BBC Radio 4 (which is mostly speech programmes, news, dramas, documentaries, etc.) or 4 Extra.
 Sometimes I listen to Radio 2 (generally popular and easy listening music).
 I also like BBC World Service which gives me a much more global perspective on world news.

 I play Serpentine online and Scrabble.
 I really like board games of all sorts and card games, but as my partner doesn't, I don't often have anyone to play with, unless my son who's into games happens to be around.
-(He lives in Yorkshire so I only see him every couple of months.)
+(He lives in Scotland so I only see him every couple of months.)

 I also really like eating out and trying new restaurants.